 Sorting through the things that a family member chose to keep can be mystifying, heart-breaking and uplifting but, above all, it’s time-consuming.
 It can be emotionally difficult in many cases and, if the family members are unable to get involved, it will be easier to hand the job over to someone else.

 At Executor Solutions, we can arrange for specialists to sort through a house, including the garage and shed, identifying what will have monetary or sentimental value, what has legal significance (paperwork), what could be donated and what is best disposed of.
 They’ll find any items listed in the Will so that they can get to the right beneficiary.
 All items can be valued before it is sold or passed on to ensure nothing is missed from the Estate Accounts.

 After everything has been valued and/or sold, it can be added to the Estate Accounts.
 When any debts, loans or expenses have been paid off, the remaining sum is used to calculate Inheritance Tax.
 Once that is paid, beneficiaries can then take ownership of the Estate, whether as cash proceeds from the sale of property or the property itself.

-Acting as an Executor and dealing with Probate property is challenging, even in very straightforward cases – where there is a valid Will, only one or two beneficiaries and simple finances to unravel.
-It can be done by anyone; there is plenty of advice online and most of the paperwork can be submitted electronically.
+Acting as an Executor and dealing with Probate property is challenging, even in very straightforward cases where there is a valid Will, only one or two beneficiaries and simple finances to understand.
+It can be done by anyone and there is plenty of advice online.
+Most of the paperwork can be submitted electronically.